raspberrypi/documentation/configuration/nfs.md

 rpcbind : <NFS server IP address>
 ```

-Where `<NFS server IP address>` is the IP address of the server.
+where `<NFS server IP address>` is the IP address of the server.

-## NFS Server with complex user permissions
+## NFS server with complex user permissions

 NFS user permissions are based on user ID (UID).
 UIDs of any users on the client must match those on the server in order for the users to have access.
 The typical ways of doing this are: